AadhithSridharan/SubGenius/README.md

 # SubGenius
-This repo contains a Colab notebook, an .srt file and mp4 video.
+This repo contains a Colab notebook, an .srt file and a .3gpp video.
 This is my program that can generate a subtitle file (.srt) in a specified supported language directly from an audio/video link (youtube/drive/local) using pytube and AssemblyAI API

 Introducing SubGenius: A Convenient Subtitle Generation Tool for GitHub